-Before blogging, I will be completely honest that I created tablescapes without ever using the term.
-A tablescape is simply a blanket term that combines your table’s centerpiece and place settings, or the overall decoration of your table.
+A tablescape is simply a blanket term that combines your table’s centerpiece and place settings, or the overall decoration and landscape of your table setting.

 Vignette vs. Tablescape?

-Some people consider them the same thing, but I look at them as separate things and style them accordingly.
-I’m not sure if this is “officially” correct.
+Some people consider them the same thing, but I look at them as separate decorating scenes and style them accordingly.

 To me, a vignette is typically a small tabletop decorating scene and a tablescape is a dining table display that includes a centerpiece and place settings (so potentially multiple vignettes).